SWX-TJ/m_keras_gan/tflogdirs/ReadMe.md

-this folder used for show train phase log info
+# this folder used for show train phase log info
+## this used for log train phase infomation